wazuh/wazuh-documentation/source/integrating_ossec_elk.rst

 5.3 Configuring
 """"""""""""""""""""""

-Now we need to create a Kibana index, Kibana will do it automatically but we need to set up some fields on the first Kibana inicialization.
+Now we need to create a Kibana index, Kibana will do it automatically but we need to set up some fields on the first Kibana initialization.

 - Access to kibana url in the browser, http://localhost:5601 or http://yourlocalip:5601, and set up a new index pattern
 - Kibana will ask you to "Configure an index pattern", then do the following: